-On day 1 we tried this crystal boat.
-The cost is around Php400 for 30 minutes of use.
+On day 1 we tried Kayaking.
+The cost of renting a Crystal Kayak is around 400 pesos for 30 minutes of use.
 We are 4 people in the group.
 All of us were allowed to try it.

 On the second day, we tried scuba diving.
-The cost is around Php 700 per person.
-It comes with underwater photos and videos.
+The cost of Scuba Diving in Boracay is around 700 pesos per person.
+It comes with free underwater photos and videos.

-Since we are not afraid of heights, we also tried Parasailing.
-The cost is Php 1600 per pax for around 15 minutes gliding like a kite in the air.
+We are not afraid of heights, so we also tried Parasailing.
+The cost is 1600 pesos per person for 15 minutes of parasailing in Boracay.

 We also tried riding the buggy/ATV car.
-The cost is Php 1000 per pax for roughly 5 to 6 laps.
-Basically, it’s Php 2000 per 1 buggy car.
-Each person can alternate driving the buggy.
+The cost is 1000 pesos per person for roughly 5 to 6 laps.
+Basically, it’s 2000 pesos per 1 buggy car.
+Each person can alternate driving the ATV.

 On Day 3 we tried the stand-up paddle board.
 This cost around Php 300 for 30 minutes.
 Again all in the group were able to try it.